-Talking to your baby when they are awake, outside time when they are concentrating on something, is very important.
-When child looks at your facial expressions they learn to recognize and relate to different emotions.
+Talking to your baby when they are awake, the outside time when they are concentrating on something is very important.
+When a child looks at their facial expressions they learn to recognize and relate to different emotions.

-Using massage oils helps to keep baby’s skin hydrated.
-Here is our favourite baby massage we do every day.
-I would recommend to use natural oils for massage – almond, coconut and mustard oils are the best choice.
+Using massage oils helps to keep the baby’s skin moisturized.
+Here is our favorite baby massage we do every day.
+I would recommend using natural oils for massage – almond, coconut, and mustard oils are the best choices.

 When putting on clothes – show every piece before putting it on and speak as you dress the child.
 Always let them know what you are about to do – talk them through every step of the process.